RaySSharma/foundry-modules/rolltable-buttons/README.md

 ### Updates
 **0.0.1**
 - Added buttons to Token scene controls for rolling all available rolltables.

 **0.0.2**
 - Moved button to chat controls.
 - Added dialog box with rolltables, roll-able on click.
 - Added handling of different rolltable entry-types.
     - Text and JournalEntry entries now have a custom chat card
     - All other entry-types use the default rolltable chat output.
 - Added en localization (pretty minimal).

 **0.1.0**
 - Added handling for empty roll tables
 - Added checks for user permission to view tables

+**0.2.0**
+- Changed Hook for chat button to `canvasReady`
+- Changed button style
+- Trimmed excess CSS
+- Added check for user GM status to show table buttons
 ### License
 The source code is licensed under GPL-3.0.